ACCESS THE RECORDED WEBINAR ON DEMAND TODAY

 Hana-Jane Conlon is currently relieving, prioritizing time to support her whanau.
 Until recently she was working as a curriculum leader, mentor and manager at Apple Tree and was also a mentor contracted by the Teaching Council during 2018/19.

-This webinar was presented as a panel discussion facilitated by Bridgit Williams (InspirED ECE) who was joined by Hana-Jane Conlon (Ngāpuhi), Emma Parangi (Ngāpuhi) and Roye Frankland.
+who was joined by Hana-Jane Conlon (Ngāpuhi), Emma Parangi (Ngāpuhi) and Roye Frankland.

 Get full access to ALL of our Live